tankdadank/tankdadank/README.md

 I’m a software developer who builds systems that are structured, maintainable, and intentional.

-My main project is **Cardian**, a Discord-based card game platform designed around fairness, transparency, and long-term stability.
-I care more about clean structure and predictable behavior than flashy features.

 I prefer depth over speed, clarity over cleverness, and shipping things that feel finished instead of rushed.

 ## What I Work With